turbot/steampipe-plugin-circleci/docs/tables/circleci_build.md

 # Table: circleci_build

-Result of a single execution of a pipeline.
+Result of a single execution of a workflow.

 ## Examples